-As Theodore Levitt said, “people do not want a quarter-inch drill, they want a quarter inch hole.”
-It is true.
-People buy products and services to get jobs done; and while products come and go, the underlying job-to-be-done does not go away.
-This notion is at the heart of jobs-to-be-done theory.
+As Theodore Levitt said, “People do not want a quarter-inch drill, they want a quarter inch hole.”
+It's true.
+People buy products and services to get jobs done; and while products come and go, their underlying jobs-to-be-done do not go away.
+This notion is at the heart of Jobs-to-be-Done (JTBD) Theory.

 While most companies innovate by trying to improve their existing products (creating a better quarter-inch drill), the innovation process is dramatically improved by instead trying to find better ways to create a quarter-inch hole (to get the job done).
 The implication of this thinking is profound: stop studying the product and instead study the job that people are trying to get done.
 By making the job, rather than the product or the customer, the unit of analysis, we’ve made it possible for companies to achieve predictable growth.

-Jobs-to-be-done theory tells us much more about customers, strategy, products and how managers should think about business, growth and innovation.
+Jobs-to-be-Done Theory tells us much more about customers, strategy, products and how managers should think about business, growth and innovation.
 The theory tells companies to heed the following bits of advice:

 Help customers get the entire job done.
 People do not want to have to cobble together different products and services to achieve their goals.
 They want one product that helps them get the entire job done.
-The key to success is understanding, from the customer’s perspective, just what the entire job is and making that job the focal point of value creation.
-Keurig and Nespresso products, for example, get more of the “prepare a hot beverage” job done than competing solutions such as a coffee pot, or a tea bag.
+The key to success is understanding, from the customer’s perspective, just what the entire job is - and making that job the focal point of value creation.
+Keurig and Nespresso products, for example, get more of the “prepare a hot beverage” job done than competing solutions such as a coffee pot or a tea bag.

 Help customers get more jobs done.
 Products evolve over time to help people get more jobs done.
-Jobs-to-be-done theory tells us that the more jobs a product can help a customer get done, the more valuable that product is as a product platform in that space.
+Jobs-to-be-done Theory tells us that the more jobs a product can help a customer get done, the more valuable that product is as a product platform in that space.
 The swiss army knife, for example, helps customers get dozens of jobs done, and the smartphone helps customers get thousands of jobs done.

 Design a business around a job-to-be-done.
 Rather than designing a business around a product that is certain to become obsolete, companies should design a business around the job-to-be-done.
 This way the company will always be focused on creating the solutions that will get the job done best.
 This will result in longevity, as the company will be more likely to disrupt itself.

 Target those who will pay the most to get the job done best.
 When a market is highly underserved, the fastest way to profits is to first target the people who will pay the most to get the job done the best.
 We use outcome-based market segmentation methods to discover if such a segment exists in a given market.
-Nest, for example, targeted underserved customers who were willing to pay 5 times more for a solution that would get the job of “achieving personal comfort” done significantly better.
-This strategy is in stark contrast to a low-end disruption strategy where companies target over-served customers who want to pay less to get the job done worse.
+Nest, for example, targeted underserved customers who were willing to pay 5 times more for a solution that would get the job of “achieve personal comfort” done significantly better.
+This strategy is in stark contrast to a low-end disruption strategy where companies target overserved customers who want to pay less to get the job done worse.

 These insights have resulted in a revolutionary innovation process, Outcome-Driven Innovation.
-Using this process, companies are far more likely to launch products and services that get their customer’s jobs done significantly better.
+Using this process, companies are far more likely to launch products and services that get their customers' jobs done significantly better.